cfrifel/cfrifel.github.io/essays/Meteor_Trajectory_Too_Steep.md

 ---

 ## Flashbacks
 Back in grade school, I used to swim for both a club swimming team and my local high school swim team.
 I remember being put through rigorous training to become a competitive swimmer, often challenging my audacity and sanity along the way.
-These past few weeks that I spent learning the basics of Meteor reminded me of those swimming days, in both the intensity and the number of headaches I have received thus.
+For the past few weeks, learning the basics of Meteor reminded me of those swimming days, in both the intensity and the number of headaches I have received thus.
 But, there was one other aspect of swimming that I noticed shared closely with Meteor development.

 ## True Multitasking
 You are probably wondering what swimming has in common with using Meteor.
 To swim any stroke, a person must use their arms, legs, hips, and other parts of their body at the same time.
 Only with a precisely coordinated movement of a person’s whole body are they able to move effectively through the water.
 The result of a good swimmer using their entire body to propel themselves forward in the water is a look of effortless fluidity.